 A tooth size to jaw size discrepancy often results in a crowded and misaligned smile.
 More simply put, the upper and lower jaws are not large enough to accommodate all the permanent teeth.
 As part of an orthodontic treatment plan to optimally align teeth and establish an attractive, healthy, and functional bite, the extraction of select permanent teeth may be required.

-Whatever the reasons for a dental extraction may be, you can rest assured that your care is in the best of hands at our office.
-As the first step in care, our dentist will review your medical and dental histories and discuss any special considerations in care.
+Whatever the reasons for a dental extraction may be, you can rest assured that your dental care is in the best of hands at our office.
+As the first step in dental care, our dentist will review your medical and dental histories and discuss any special considerations in dental care.

 It's essential to inform our office of any existing medical conditions or medications you are currently taking.
 In some situations, extra precautions, including premedication with antibiotics, a change in medication, and a medical clearance may be required.
 Follow all our pre-surgical directives and let us know if you are sick or have developed other symptoms on the day of surgery.